apache/incubator-kie-kogito-examples/dmn-incubation-api-quarkus/README.md

 ## Description

+This quickstart project demonstrate how to use the Kogito Public API (*Incubation*).
+It disables the predefined generated REST endpoint and instead uses the Public API to define a custom HTTP resource.

-This quickstart project starts a REST endpoint embedding a simple DMN that computes Traffic Violation:
+The custom REST endpoint evaluates a DMN that computes Traffic Violation:

 - it expects the violation as the payload of the REST
 - it returns the result as a payload of the REST response
 - this quickstart uses the public API to define a custom REST endpoint instead of codegen

+*Incubation* means that this API is experimental, but it is part of a regular release for early access and to gather community feedback.

 ## Build and run